What Is Sand?

 Types Of Sand

-We will learn about some of the major types of sand, below in detail, which is extensively used in construction work.
+We will learn about some of the major types of sand below in detail, which are extensively used in construction work.
 Different types of sand are as follows:-

 - River sand